daniel-beranek/jira-worklogs-manager/README.md

 6. Fill in the configuration page and you can start using the app.

 ## Contribution:
-For contributions, you can fork this repository, follow how to use section and later submit a pull request.
+For contributions, please fork this repository, follow how to use section of this readme and later submit a pull request.

 You can also open an issue or discussion in case of any questions.